solana-foundation/developer-content/content/courses/solana-pay/solana-pay.md

-- **Solana Pay** is a specification for encoding Solana transaction requests within URLs, enabling standardized transaction requests across different Solana apps and wallets
+- **Solana Pay** is a specification for encoding Solana transaction requests within URLs, enabling standardized transaction requests across different Solana apps and wallets.
-- **Partial signing** of transactions allows for the creation of transactions that require multiple signatures before they are submitted to the network
+- **Partial signing** of transactions allows the creation of transactions that require multiple signatures before they are submitted to the network.
-- **Transaction gating** involves implementing rules that determine whether certain transactions are allowed to be processed or not, based on certain conditions or the presence of specific data in the transaction
+- **Transaction gating** involves implementing rules that determine whether certain transactions are allowed to be processed, based on specific conditions or the presence of particular data in the transaction.

 ## Lesson

 The Solana community is continually improving and expanding the network's functionality.
-But that doesn't always mean developing brand new technology.
+But that doesn't always mean developing brand-new technology.
-Sometimes it means leveraging the network's existing features in new and interesting ways.
+Sometimes it means leveraging the network's existing features in new and innovative ways.

 Solana Pay is a great example of this.
 Rather than adding new functionality to the network, Solana Pay uses the network's existing signing features in a unique